br-ead/cse15l-lab-reports/index.md

 ![Image](Cat-no-Arg.png)
+Code:
+cat
 **Q1** The working directory is /home.
 **Q2** The ending result was nothing, since there was no file or input it started to just take in standard inputs.
 **Q3** There was no error, but by design it resorted back to standard input.

+Code:
+cat lecture1
 **Q1** The working directory is /home.
 **Q2** The ending result was an error, since lecture1 is a directory it resulted in an error message since cat is used for reading documents.
-**Q3** There was an error ebcause lecture1 is a directory and not an erorr.
+**Q3** There was an error ebcause lecture1 is a directory and not a file.

+Code:
+cd lecture1
+cd messages
+cat af.txt
+**Q1** The working directory was /home/lecture1/messages.
+**Q2** The ending result was the text inside af.txt **Q3** There was no error.

 ![Image](Ls-No-Arg.png)
 ![Image](CD-Direc.png)